Cybersecurity

 To define this further, cybersecurity is responsible for:

-More and more industries are adopting some sort of standardized approach to cybersecurity practices.
-The efforts to standardize cybersecurity aim at protecting sensitive consumer information.
+• Industry compliance: More and more industries are adopting some sort of standardized approach to cybersecurity practices.
+The efforts to standardize cybersecurity are aimed at protecting sensitive consumer information.

 This should demonstrate how cybersecurity practices live on top of and enhance IT security measures in a complimentary way.